PBearson/ESP32_Remote_Attack_Tutorial/README.md

   ### Explanation of `inject_payload.sh`

-  The `inject_payload.sh` script essentially has the following structure:
+  The `inject_payload.sh` script crafts a payload that essentially has the following structure:

   ```
   <address 1>, i.e., 0x3ff80101